I put together a mini indoor herb garden for my kitchen!

 The light in my former kitchen wasn’t bright enough to sustain the herbs, so they didn’t last very long.
 Boo.
 But, the breakfast area in the kitchen of our current home is filled with large windows that allow the morning sun to come pouring in, so I think I might try growing my own herbs once again.
 With that in mind, I’ve rounded up a few of my favorite diy indoor herb gardens.

 Make a countertop herb garden by planting herbs in recycled cans.
-Place them on a tray to make them easy to rotate to catch the sun.
+Place the herbs on a tray to make them easy to rotate to catch the sun.

 No floor or counter space?
 Plant herbs in small buckets attached to pieces of wood hung on the wall.
 Instant art too!